 A year ago, my husband and I left our hometown in northern Indiana for Austin, Texas.
-We sold our house, alot of our belongings and Mark even left his job of eleven years to take a leap of faith to start life in a new place.
+We sold our house, tons of our belongings and Mark left his job of eleven years.
+We did all this to take a leap of faith to start life in a new place.

-Ashley: When your heart says pivot…pivot.
+Ashley’s Approach ~ When your heart says pivot…pivot.

 Sometimes, I get these little signs that tell me it’s time to move in my life.
 Do something different, change directions, shed some skin…pivot.
 And listening to these signs is anything but easy because following them usually means doing something that’s scary and requires a trust, faith and belief.
 And while I knew that these signs are always in an effort to catapult me forward in my life, I’d silence them and stay where I was because being afraid felt easier somehow.

 We went back to Indiana, packed everything up and three months later called Texas home.
 And now, less than a year later, we’re getting ready to move to Miami.
 Why?
-Because it’s time to pivot again.

 There’s something about getting out of your normal environment that helps you see things more clearly.
 It’s like you can step back and really see yourself from a bird’s eye view.
 We asked ourselves, “Is Austin our place?”
 We were explorers in that moment, just like in Africa.
 The next morning, we knew what we needed to do.

 When it’s time to pivot…pivot.
 Change is the only constant and you’ll never be able to run or hide from it.
 It always catches up to you in one form or another.
 Don’t let that form be regret.
 Be afraid and then do it anyways!

-Mark: Don’t be afraid to set fire to your life and start over
+Mark’s approach ~ Don’t be afraid to set fire to your life and start over

 Austin was a cool place but it wasn’t different enough to keep my interest.